uo-ec607/lectures/08-regression/08-regression.md

 ## 5 57.22718 35.874679  78.57968
 ```

 Hopefully, you can already see how the above data frame could easily be combined with the original data in a **ggplot2** call.
 (I encourage you to try it yourself before continuing.)
 At the same time, it is perhaps a minor annoyance to have to combine the original and predicted datasets before plotting.
 If this describes your thinking, then there's even more good news because the **broom** package does more than tidy statistical models.
 It also ships the `augment()` function, which provides a convenient way to append model predictions to your dataset.
-Note that `augment()` accepts exactly the same arguments as `predict()`, although the appended variable names are slightly different.^[Specifically, we' re adding ".fitted", ".resid", ".conf.low", and ".conf.high" columns to our data frame.
+Note that `augment()` accepts exactly the same arguments as `predict()`, although the appended variable names are slightly different.^[Specifically, we' re adding ".fitted", ".resid", ".lower", and ".upper" columns to our data frame.
 The convention adopted by `augment()` is to always prefix added variables with a "." to avoid overwriting existing variables.]

 ```r